Zachary Tinkle: ARCA Menards Series East

 Tinkle was scheduled make his debut in the 2021 Pensacola 200 in the 2021 ARCA Menards Series East season, driving the No. 22 for Brandon Oakley Racing.
 However, the team would withdraw.
 He would instead make his debut in the 2021 Bush's Beans 200 for Richmond Clubb Motorsports.

 On December 6, 2022, Tinkle announced that he will run full-time in the East Series in 2023, driving the No. 11 car for Fast Track Racing.

+In their first race together in a full-time capacity, Tinkle drove to a career best seventh place finish at the season opening race at Five Flags Speedway.
+He would then finish sixth at the next race at Dover Motor Speedway.

+On February 1, 2024, it was announced that Tinkle would return to FTR for a second full-time season in the East Series, driving the No. 11 car.

 Motorsports career results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)

 ARCA Menards Series East

 ARCA Menards Series West

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)